hytest-org/workflow-hodson-2022-objective/README.md

-# Workflow for benchmarking objectives
+# A workflow for benchmarking objective functions
 This repository demonstrates a workflow for benchmarking objective functions based on their likelihoods (or information content).
 It was developed as part of the U.S. Geological Survey (Hydro-terrestrial Earth Systems Testbed (HyTEST) project.
 The repository contains two python notebooks; most users should begin by reading the second notebook: